tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 flip has allowed the Asn sidechain to move up to associate with Arg108.

-Click the green stop button, and let's move on. *(NOTE: as an exercise you might consider applying the same correction to chain C. As it turns out, the equivalent site in chain B was already correctly modelled.)*
+Click the green stop button, and let's move on. *(NOTE: as an exercise you might consider applying the same correction to chains B and C.)*

 For another simple problem with a simple fix, hide the Ramachandran plot and show the Rotamers table.
 While before the simulation started there were no outliers listed here, now you should see at least a dozen.
-Scroll down until you find Trp A375.
+Scroll down until you find Trp A375 *(Since MD simulation involves some randomness, this may be some way down the list)*.
 Click on that row to take a closer look.

 .. figure:: images/trp_a375.jpg